-EXAMPLE OF FLOATING IN-STREAM INSTALLATION OF TWIN TURBINES WITH 750KW OUTPUT
+FLOATING IN-STREAM INSTALLATION TWIN TURBINES WITH 750KW OUTPUT

-In this installation we show a twin turbine set up that can easily be brought on deck for cleaning and maintenance, these turbines are attached to 2 side-by-side ocean barges 400ft long and 200ft wide.
+A twin turbine set up where each turbine can easily be brought on deck for cleaning and maintenance, these turbines are attached to ocean barges 400ft long and 200ft wide.

 3D MODELING & CFD ANALYSIS OF 0.333M DIAMETER PROTOTYPE #2

-In this CFD (Computational Fluid Dynamics) post processing slide the flow acceleration created by our proprietary technology becomes clearly visible.
-We are capable of increasing the ambient flow velocity by a factor of 3 or more in some cases.
+CFD (Computational Fluid Dynamics) analysis shows the flow acceleration created by our proprietary technology.
+We are capable of increasing the ambient flow velocity up to 300%.

 3D PRINTING CONSTRUCTION OF PROTOTYPE #3

-This is our third prototype built on our large format 3D printer during tank testing prior to later ocean testing.
-This small-scale unit has coils and magnets inside and is engineered to produce 1.7kW continuous output.
+Prototype #3 built on our large format 3D printer during tank testing prior to ocean testing.
+This small-scale unit has coils and magnets inside and is engineered to produce 1.7kW.

-The turbines we have developed will contribute to reducing CO2 levels, counteract global warming and help revert climate change due to zero carbon dioxide emissions and further reduce our dependency on all fossil and nuclear fuels (coal, crude oil, natural gas and uranium).
+The turbines we have developed will contribute reducing CO2 levels, and reduce our dependency on all fossil and nuclear fuels.

 We have a new product that is unique in the global market due to: